zkniebel/SitecoreDXG-Docs/architecture/roles.md

 # Roles

-A _role_ is a program or sub-routine that satisfies a particular piece of logic and/or the communication flow required for SitecoreDXG.
+A _role_ is a responsibility to satisfy a particular piece of logic and/or task in the communication flow required for SitecoreDXG.
 A fully-functional SitecoreDXG ecosystem consists of the following roles:

 * **Serializer: **responsible for serializing the Sitecore template architecture and making it available to the _middleman_ for retrieval.
 * **Middleman: **responsible for retrieving the serialized architecture from the _serializer_ and passing it along to the _trigger_